 In our fast-paced, digitally driven world, finding the right talent is almost as important (if not more) than the right business model, the business idea and perhaps even the funding.
 Without the right people to navigate the business to success, organizations will quickly see a decline in progress.

-The fight for top talent continues to be a challenge across companies, and most recruiters will agree that the challenge does not end there – retention can also be an uphill battle.
+The fight to fill the talent pool with top candidates continues across companies, and most recruiters will agree that the challenge does not end there – retention can also be an uphill battle.